darts/ST3009-StatisticalMethodsForCompSci/week-1.md

 \binom{2}{1}
 \binom{1}{1}
 $$
 As every time we choose a letter it is removed from the pool of available letters.
+So for the first letter we can choose 1 of the available 10, for the second there are only 9 letters remaining so we can choose 1 of 9 and so on.
 This becomes:
 $$
 10*9*8*7*6*5*4*3*2*1